nicaudinet/novelbot/README.md

 - [x] Make the robots gather accurate sensory data
 - [x] Implement noop sense -> think -> act loop
 - [x] Make a simple brain so that the robot no longer touches the walls
-- [ ] Make the brain into a neural network and encode it in a genome
+- [x] Make the brain into a neural network
-- [ ] Replicate the simple brain with the neural net

 ## Sensing